drewww/prism/docs/source/making-a-roguelike/part1.rst

       local direction = (kicked:getPosition() - self.owner:getPosition())

       for _ = 1, 3 do
-         nextpos = kicked:getPosition() + direction
+        local nextpos = kicked:getPosition() + direction

         if not level:getCellPassable(nextpos.x, nextpos.y, mask) then break end if not level:hasActor(kicked) then break end

         level:moveActor(kicked, nextpos)
       end
    end